truewebber/swift-protoreflect/docs/SwiftProtoReflect_Product_Discovery.md

 ## Product Vision

 SwiftProtoReflect aims to be the premier Swift library for dynamic Protocol Buffer handling, enabling developers to work with protobuf messages without pre-compiled schemas.
-Our vision is to provide a robust, performant, and developer-friendly solution that maintains wire format compatibility while offering the flexibility of runtime message definition and manipulation.
+Our vision is to provide a robust, performant, and developer-friendly solution that **builds directly on Apple's SwiftProtobuf library as our foundation**.
+Rather than creating parallel implementations, we extend SwiftProtobuf with dynamic capabilities while maintaining full compatibility with its static, generated code approach.
+This ensures developers can seamlessly combine static and dynamic handling in the same application.

 ## Market Opportunity

 Protocol Buffers are widely used for serialization in distributed systems, microservices, and mobile applications.
-However, traditional protobuf implementations require a compilation step that can be cumbersome in certain scenarios:
+While Apple's SwiftProtobuf provides excellent support for static, code-generation based Protocol Buffers, there are several scenarios where a dynamic approach is beneficial:

 1. **Dynamic API consumption**: When working with frequently changing APIs
 2. **Exploratory development**: When prototyping or exploring new services
 3. **Testing and debugging**: When needing to mock or manipulate messages
 4. **Legacy system integration**: When documentation is incomplete or schemas are unavailable
+5. **Hybrid approaches**: When needing to combine static and dynamic protobuf handling in the same application

-SwiftProtoReflect addresses these pain points by providing a dynamic, reflection-based approach to Protocol Buffers in Swift.
+SwiftProtoReflect addresses these pain points by **extending Apple's SwiftProtobuf with dynamic capabilities**, providing a seamless experience for developers already familiar with the SwiftProtobuf ecosystem.

+## Scope Clarification

+SwiftProtoReflect is focused specifically on:

+1. **Core Dynamic Message Handling**: Creating and modifying Protocol Buffer objects dynamically based on descriptors
+2. **SwiftProtobuf Integration**: Leveraging Apple's SwiftProtobuf for serialization/deserialization where possible
+3. **Reflection Capabilities**: Providing introspection and manipulation of message structures at runtime

+The library intentionally does not include:
+- Framework-specific integrations (SwiftUI, Combine, etc.)
+- Application-specific functionality
+- Higher-level abstractions beyond dynamic message handling

+These capabilities are better suited for separate libraries that build on top of SwiftProtoReflect.

 ## Product Decomposition by Epics

 ### Epic 1: Core Message Handling Framework
-**Goal**: Establish a robust foundation for dynamic protobuf message handling
+**Goal**: Establish a robust foundation for dynamic protobuf message handling on top of SwiftProtobuf

 #### User Stories:
-1. As a developer, I need to define protobuf message structures at runtime so I can work without pre-compiled schemas
+1. As a developer, I need to define protobuf message structures at runtime using SwiftProtobuf descriptor types so I can work without pre-compiled schemas
 2. As a developer, I need to create and manipulate message instances dynamically so I can adapt to changing requirements
 3. As a developer, I need to access field values in a type-safe manner so I can avoid runtime errors
 4. As a developer, I need to validate message structures so I can ensure compatibility with protobuf specifications
+5. As a developer, I need seamless conversion between SwiftProtobuf's static messages and dynamic messages so I can use both approaches where appropriate

 #### Acceptance Criteria:
+- Dynamic message implementation must be built directly on SwiftProtobuf's descriptor types (Google_Protobuf_DescriptorProto, etc.)
-- Message descriptors must support all standard protobuf field types (int32, int64, uint32, uint64, string, bool, message, enum)
+- Must support all standard protobuf field types supported by SwiftProtobuf
 - Field access must be type-safe with appropriate error handling
-- Message validation must verify field numbers, names, and types according to protobuf specifications
+- Message validation must leverage SwiftProtobuf's validation capabilities
-- API must be intuitive and consistent with Swift idioms
+- API must be intuitive and consistent with Swift idioms and SwiftProtobuf conventions
 - 100% unit test coverage for core components
-- Performance benchmarks must show acceptable overhead compared to compiled protobuf (within 30% for typical operations)
+- Performance benchmarks must show acceptable overhead compared to direct SwiftProtobuf usage (within 30% for typical operations)

 ### Epic 2: Wire Format Serialization
-**Goal**: Ensure full compatibility with protobuf binary wire format
+**Goal**: Leverage SwiftProtobuf's wire format implementation for serialization and deserialization

 #### User Stories:
-1. As a developer, I need to serialize dynamic messages to standard protobuf binary format so I can communicate with existing protobuf systems
+1. As a developer, I need to serialize dynamic messages to standard protobuf binary format using SwiftProtobuf's serialization engine
-2. As a developer, I need to deserialize protobuf binary data into dynamic messages so I can process incoming protobuf messages
+2. As a developer, I need to deserialize protobuf binary data into dynamic messages using SwiftProtobuf's deserialization capabilities
-3. As a developer, I need to handle all protobuf wire types (varint, fixed64, length-delimited, etc.) so I can work with any valid protobuf message
+3. As a developer, I need to handle all protobuf wire types supported by SwiftProtobuf

 #### Acceptance Criteria:
+- Must use SwiftProtobuf's serialization and deserialization capabilities rather than implementing a parallel solution
-- Must support all protobuf wire types (0-5)
+- Must support all wire format features supported by SwiftProtobuf
 - Must correctly handle field numbers and wire types in the binary format
-- Must support varint encoding/decoding for appropriate types
-- Must handle length-delimited fields correctly
 - Must pass interoperability tests with messages generated by protoc
 - Must handle messages up to 50MB in size
-- Serialization/deserialization performance must be within 40% of compiled protobuf
+- Serialization/deserialization performance must be within 40% of direct SwiftProtobuf usage
-- 100% unit test coverage for wire format components
+- 100% unit test coverage for serialization components

 ### Epic 3: Advanced Field Types Support
 **Goal**: Support complex field types and relationships